AWS Network Load Balancer – NLB

 • Different UDP flows have different source IP addresses and ports, so they can be routed to different targets.

-• back-end server authentication (MTLS) is not supported.
+• back-end server authentication (MTLS) is not supported on NLB. mTLS is only supported on ALB.

 Classic Load Balancer vs Application Load Balancer vs Network Load Balancer